 What library resources are available for online courses?

-In the ELEOS LOR (Learning Object Repository) the Mercy College Library has posted a variety of resources for students.
-Visit the Mercy College Library LOR once you are logged into ELEOS and look through the items available.
+In the D2L LOR (Learning Object Repository) the Mercy College Library has posted a variety of resources for students.
+Visit the Mercy College Library LOR once you are logged into D2L and look through the items available.

 What is a preceptorship?